patherlkd/PhysicalModellingNPC/README.md

 Ensure you have the LAMMPS 2016 (or above) version when running these simulations https://lammps.sandia.gov/.

+Additionally, ensure that the morse pair potential is available through following the steps outlined in: https://lammps.sandia.gov/doc/pair_morse.html.

 The code included in this repository is for an F6A chain (with six cohesive blocks, in the 4 amino acids per bead (4apb) coarse graining) and a patchy-particle (NTF2) with two cohesive binding sites.

 ### example_config.txt